 The "Great Resignation" inspired many Americans to actively seek new roles as they grew weary of their previous employer, sought better benefits or a higher salary.
 The exodus of local government workers at the height of the pandemic left many localities struggling to make progress at a time of unprecedented need for the leadership of municipalities and counties.

-Since it is impossible with limited budgets to match private-sector salaries in most instances, local governments must be creative in order to attract new, younger talent to public sector worker.
+Since it is impossible with limited budgets to match private-sector salaries in most instances, local governments must be creative in order to attract new, younger talent to public sector work.
 In order to attract and onboard a new generation to your municipality or county government, your community will need to offer top-of-the-line benefits packages as well as other desirable perks for government workers via a healthy, fun, and productive work culture.

 Here’s everything you need to know about finding, hiring, and retaining qualified government workers in your community.